henryharan/entropy/README.md

       -T TIMEOUT, --timeout TIMEOUT
                             The default timeout for netwave is 300s.
       -t TASKS, --task TASKS
-                            Run TASKS number of connects in parallel, default is 10.
+                            Run tasks number of connects in parallel, default is 10.
       -c COUNT, --count COUNT
                             The number of IP you want to get from ZoomEye.
 The maximum is 2000.
 Default is 100.
       -q, --quiet           Quiet mode.
       -v, --verbose         Show more informations.
-      -i IP, --ip IP        The camera's IP and port.
-Example: 192.168.1.100:80 -l INPUTFILE, --list INPUTFILE
+      -i IP, --ip IP        IP:port address of the camera.
-                            The camera's IP:port address file.
-The file's format like this 192.168.1.100:80 in a line.
+      -l INPUTFILE, --list INPUTFILE
-      --shodan SHODAN       Your Shodan API Key.
+                            List of camera IP:port addresses.
+The file's format --shodan SHODAN       Your Shodan API Key.
 You can get help from https://www.shodan.io/
       --zoomeye ZOOMEYE     Your ZoomEye API Key.
 You can get help from